jackykwe/nihongo/typst/G3-essential-grammar.typ

 === Past conditional form 〜たら[ば] <sec:past-conditional-form>
-The past conditional form conveys the same idea as the basic conditional form (\S@sec:conditional-form), but with a difference in focus: #underline[the focus is on the statement that follows the conditional predicate], i.e. the part after the たら[ば], not on the predicate itself.
+The past conditional form conveys the same idea as the basic conditional form (@sec:conditional-form), but with a difference in focus: #underline[the focus is on the statement that follows the conditional predicate], i.e. the part after the たら[ば], not on the predicate itself.
 The optional [ば] is used for formality; in causal speech it is omitted.

 The predicate always takes on the past tense, though this doesn't necessarily mean the predicate must have happened in the past.
 It can be a future, not-yet-happened event too, just like English's "if \dots _were_ to happen/if I _were_ \dots, then \dots".